 Greenville, Spartanburg, Anderson and surrounding cities and towns in South Carolina are known collectively as the “Upstate,” or “Upcountry area.”
 Strategically positioned between Atlanta and Charlotte, the region is a major destination.

-Surrounding towns in the Upstate SC region are Greer, Clemson and Gaffney, along with the smaller municipalities of Greenwood, Powdersville, Seneca, Travelers Rest, Maudlin, Easley, and Simpsonvile.
+Surrounding towns in the Upstate SC region are Greer, Clemson and Gaffney, along with the smaller municipalities of Greenwood, Powdersville, Seneca, Travelers Rest, Mauldin, Easley, Simpsonvile and Fountain Inn.

 The Upstate lifestyle appeals to all ages and offers business opportunities, very low taxes, culture and entertainment, more than 20 institutions of higher learning, excellent health care and outdoor recreation for an active community.
 Shoppers frequent boutique shops, antiques, one-of-a-kind specialty stores or outlet shopping at the popular Gaffney Premium Outlets.